ScratchAddons/website-v2/content/blog/v1-32-released.md

 ## New featues and settings

-This release also includes a bunch of new features and changes for exsisting addons.
+This release also includes a bunch of new features and changes for existing addons.

 ### Project volume slider

-The volume slider now automaticlly hides when it's not being used by default, leaving just the icon.
-Don't worry though, the old behavour can be re-enabled with the new "Always show slider" setting.
+The volume slider now automatically hides when it's not being used by default, leaving just the icon.
+Don't worry though, the old behavior can be re-enabled with the new "Always show slider" setting.

 ![](/assets/img/release-highlights/vol-slider-auto-hide.gif)